MADAI/DistributionSampling/README.txt

     file is located.
 For example, if the directory containing this README.txt file is located in

-    /home/user/cquammen/madai/stat/ModelOptimization
+    /home/user/cquammen/madai/stat/DistributionSampling

      a good build directory might be

-    /home/user/cquammen/madai/build/stat/ModelOptimization-build
+    /home/user/cquammen/madai/build/stat/DistributionSampling-build

 2).
 Navigate to the build directory created in step 1.

 3).
 Type

-     cmake .../stat/ModelOptimization
+     cmake .../stat/DistributionSampling

-     where .../stat/ModelOptimization is an absolute or relative path to the ModelOptimization source directory.
+     where .../stat/DistributionSampling is an absolute or relative path to the DistributionSampling source directory.

      Using the example directories above, this command is

-     cmake /home/user/cquammen/madai/stat/ModelOptimization
+     cmake /home/user/cquammen/madai/stat/DistributionSampling

 4).
 Type

     make

-    The various source files will compile, producing a library libModelOptimization.a in a directory called "lib" in the root level of the build directory.
+    The various source files will compile, producing a library libDistributionSampling.a in a directory called "lib" in the root level of the build directory.

 5. (optional) Type